vmasterov/Gulp__Webpack/README.md

 ### styles-libs.js
 #### Development:
-* Concatenate files from 'options.srcFrom' to gulp-libs.css,
+* concatenate files from 'options.srcFrom' to gulp-libs.css,
 * move it to folder from 'options.srcTo'.

 #### Production: